 In answer to your question: they were all women!
-So join us in celebrating the lives of inspirational women everywhere, and read on for a list of seven underappreciated female powerhouses who changed their world for the better (in no particular order because we love all women):
+And what day is it today?
+It is International Women’s Day!
+So join us in celebrating the lives of inspirational women everywhere, and read on for a list of seven under-appreciated female powerhouses who changed their world for the better.
+(In no particular order because we love all women):

 1. The windscreen wiper: Mary Anderson

-Mary Anderson (born in Alabama in 1866) was visiting New York one day when it started to snow.
-She noticed that the driver of the trolley car she was riding in had to keep opening and closing the windows of the trolley as he struggled to clear his windscreen, so Mary got her think on.
-She soon came up with a rubber clearing device which could be controlled by a lever inside the car, and was granted a seventeen-year patent in 1903.
+Mary Anderson, (born in 1866 in Alabama), was visiting New York one day when it started to snow.
+She noticed that the driver of the trolley car she was riding had to keep opening and closing the windows as he struggled to clear his windscreen.
+Mary got to thinking, and she soon came up with a rubber clearing device which could be controlled by a lever inside the car.
+She was granted a seventeen-year patent in 1903.
 Frustratingly, this patent ran out just two years before the windscreen wiper became widely used by Cadillac in 1922, meaning that Mary never made any money from her invention.

 2. The first effective treatment for leprosy: Alice Ball